 Promote the understandability of the laboratory test knowledge as interpreted and processed by supporting health IT systems such as LIS, Laboratory Information Management Systems (LIMS), and EHRs.

 Identification of the Data Elements that are needed for Clinical Interoperability.
-SHIELD aims to determine the data elements and select the appropriate standard representation, creating a harmonized set of elements that can be moved between data systems in the lifecycle of a test result from creation of the test kit to the results being available in the IVD data hub.
+SHIELD aims to determine the data elements and select the appropriate standard representation, creating a harmonized set of elements that can be moved between data systems in the lifecycle of a test result.
 Clinical interoperability is suggested for the interpretation of individual test results that are temporally related, but most likely derived, from different source systems.
 Only results from equivalent assays can be safely trended.

 For tests to be equivalents and interchangeable, the following conditions are suggested: